dceluis/mcp-hackathon/devlog.md

 that would be awesome to have is a visual, multi step navigation demo which i need image observation for.
 So, I have 2 demos to record and hopefully i still have time to tackle the ReAct app with images.

+---
+03-02 @ 11:03

+So yesterday was an ok day for brainstorming but i did not really get much done in terms of coding.
+I created a small draft of myy presentation but i should come up with more compelling demo cases and a shorter presentation.

+---
+03-02 @ 19:38

+Running out of time but i have a good draft of the demo i want to make.
+I will present a comparison video showing gemini assistant and this assistant.
+Showing that its just as good an even better.
+I Just got the print task working and I think it will make for a great show..

+---
+03-02 @ 20:31

+I think I have enough actions for a good demo.
+I will start recording them and finishing the script